 All too often, data centers share content on social media that is in line with the Decision Stage of the buyer’s journey.
-This content supports prospects in the final stage of their buyer’s journey, already 70% or more through their sales process.
+Through their sales process, this content supports prospects in the final stage of their buyer’s journey, already 70% or more.

 While content should be shared for buyers who are in the final stages of their sales cycles, neglecting content development for other stages of the buyer’s journey makes businesses completely invisible to the vast majority of buyers— buyers in the Awareness and Consideration Stages of their buyer’s journey.